This post may contain affiliate links.

 Getting a new Sphynx cat is super fun and exciting.
-These hairless cats are so unique and smart that many people are attracted to this breed, however, choosing between a male or female Sphynx cat can be quite daunting since both sexes have significant behavioural and affectionate differences.
-After a little research and insight given from Sphynx owners, here is what I’ve gathered.
+These hairless cats are so unique and smart that many people are attracted to this breed, however, choosing between a male or female Sphynx cat can be quite daunting since both sexes have significant behavioral and affectionate differences.
+After a little research and insight given by Sphynx owners, here is what I’ve gathered.

 Male Sphynx Cats.

 Male sphynx cats are just more relaxed and stress-free due to their outgoing nature and impeccable sense of fun.
 These cats are high-intensity, always on the move and love exploring, which includes being mischievous and totally ridiculous at times.

 Males are also much more affectionate and it can be seen in their behaviour, as their ability to constantly cuddle, rub themselves on you, follow you around as well as be super submissive.
 They can also become a little too attached at times.

 They do very well with kids, and other pets and blend in perfectly with the family.
 Their friendly nature makes them lovable and they generally get along with anyone as well as unfamiliar guests and family members.

 Males Sphynx cats almost resemble puppy-like behaviour which exemplifies the friendly and outgoing nature of a Sphynx cat.
 The exact qualities that attract many people to this incredible breed.

 Female Sphynx Cats